 The bags are gusseted, meaning they have a bottom that is flat and can “poof out” and hold lots of stuff!
-They are in varying sizes from 19″ x 22″ down to 5 ” x 7″.
+They vary from 19″ x 22″ down to 5 ” x 7″.

 One of my favorite things about the bags, which I didn’t even realize until I made them, is that they are reversible.
-So when you get tired of one print, you can just turn it insdie out and have a new look.
+So when you get tired of one print, you can turn it inside out and have a new look.